bradhowes/AUv3Template/README.md

 ![](macOS/App/Assets.xcassets/AppIcon.appiconset/256px.png)

-> NOTE: a newer version of this project which uses Swift UI is at [AUv3Template-SwiftUI](https://github.com/bradhowes/AUv3Template-SwiftUI).
+> ℹ️ a newer version of this project which uses Swift UI is at [AUv3Template-SwiftUI](https://github.com/bradhowes/AUv3Template-SwiftUI).

 # About AUv3Template